bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 A: Mac OS X
 {{/example}}

-# performance counter frequency of &lt;operating system&gt;
+# performance counter frequency of &lt;operating system&gt; : hertz

 Returns the rate at which the performance counter is being incremented per second.
 This value comes from the [QueryPerformanceFrequency](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644905%28v=vs.85%29.aspx) function.